-The Board of Directors and the Executive Board have today considered and approved the annual report of Spectre Holding A/S for the financial year 01.04.2021 - 31.03.2022.
+The Executive Board has today considered and approved the annual report of J.J.
+Holding I ApS for the financial year 01.04.2021 - 31.03.2022.

 The annual report is presented in accordance with the Danish Financial Statements Act.